Emmanuella: Personal life

-Emanuella is from Imo State in eastern Nigeria.
-She was born in Port Harcourt in Rivers State.
-There is confusion on her relationship to Mark Angel, as it has been said in different circles that she is his niece and some say they are cousins.
-Eze Chidinma of Buzz Nigeria in an article stated that Emmanuella is niece to Angel.
+Emanuella's family hails from Imo State.
+She was born in Port Harcourt, Rivers State.
+The confusion on her relationship with Angel has been cleared as in the recent post on his IG story Angel called Emmanuella his child, referring to himself as the parent.
+This confusion has been there for a while as it had been said in different circles that she is his niece, while some say they are cousins.
+Eze Chidinma of Buzz Nigeria in an article stated that Emmanuella is a niece to Angel.
 Pulse Nigeria also stated that Angel is an uncle to Emmanuella.
-On the other hand, George Ibenegbu of Legit.ng stated that both are cousins.
-Rachael Odusanya in a later publication on legit.ng stated that they are not related.
+On the other hand, George Ibenegbu of Legit.ng stated that the two are cousins.
+In a later publication also on Legit.ng, Rachael Odusanya stated that they are not related.